Automate Commit Linting and Package Releases with GitHub Actions

 Automated Versioning:

 changesetsis excellent for monorepos.
-Automated with Github Actions
+Automated with GitHub Actions

 CommitLint

-- Install v20
+- Install Commitlint v20

 pnpm add -D @commitlint/cli @commitlint/config-conventional- Create